fmudrunek/github-slack-pr-notifier/README.md

-# Pull Requests Notifier
+# GitHub Slack Notifier
-A simple, configurable tool to send GitHub Pull Request summaries to Slack.
+A configurable tool to send GitHub notifications to Slack channels.

-Using a simple JSON configuration file, you can configure the app to watch multiple repositories and post summaries to multiple Slack channels.
+Using a JSON configuration file, you can configure the app to:
+- Send Pull Request summaries to Slack channels
+- Send team productivity reports with merged PR metrics and review statistics

 ## How to use